The Fresh Prince Project: Plot summary

-When Will comes downstairs to dinner, he is wearing his cap, a tuxedo, a colorful shirt, a waist cover chest level, tuxedo pants, and sneakers.
-When Philip sees this, he is very embarrassed, but reluctantly introduces Will to his colleagues.
-Will behaves as he normally does, further embarrassing Philip.
-When they are sitting at the dinner table, Philip gets more and more furious, first because of Will beat-boxing and rhythmically drumming on glasses with a fork, and later when he asks Ashley to say grace; she obliges, but raps grace instead of offering a spoken grace.
-After the dinner party, Philip decides to have a talk with Will.
+When Will comes downstairs to dinner, he is wearing his cap, tuxedo, a colorful shirt and sneakers.
+Philip is very embarrassed, but reluctantly introduces Will to his colleagues.
+Will behaves as he normally does, further embarrassing him.
+At dinner, Will beat-boxes while rhythmically drumming on glasses with a fork, which annoys Hilary and the rest of the guests.
+When asked to say grace, Ashley raps it instead of offering a spoken grace.
+Later that evening after the party, Philip has a talk with Will, scolding him for his behaviour.
 Will says that Philip does not know how life is on the streets, but Philip objects, telling him that he started his career on the streets of Baltimore.
 He references Will saying at the beginning of the episode that Malcolm X was his hero, complimenting his Malcolm X poster and saying he heard him speak.
 Philip makes to leave the living room, but stops and smiles at Will when he sees and hears him play a few bars of Beethoven's "Für Elise" on the piano.

-Later that night, Ashley is in her room dancing to Will's walkman.
-Will enters and begins dancing behind her until she spots him.
-They then head out to look for a bathroom.
-Ashley tells Will that she is very happy that he is living here, and says he is like the big brother she never had.
-Will, however, tries to remind her of Carlton, but quickly brushes it aside, saying she has a point.
-They discover that the first two bathrooms they try to enter are occupied by a singing Carlton and a gargling Hilary, respectively.
-When Will and Ashley knock at the door to the bathroom that Hilary is in, she tells them to go away because she is trying to remove her makeup.
-They pretend to go away, but they hide behind a nearby wall.
-When Hillary opens the door and looks out, she has a towel wrapped around her head and is wearing a bathrobe and a facial scrub mask.
-Will jumps out and screams "I knew it!".
+Later that night, Will enters Ashley's room asking if she's seen his Walkman, which she happened to be using.
+Will asks how many bathrooms the house has, to which she says four and a half.
+Ashley goes to the two nearest ones and hears Carlton singing, while the other is occupied by Hilary.
+When Will asks Hilary will she will be long, she says she's trying to remove her makeup.
+Will and Ashley pretend to go away and hide behind a nearby wall.
+Hillary opens the door and looks out, she has a towel wrapped around her head and is wearing a bathrobe and a facial scrub mask.
+Will jumps out and exclaims "I knew it!".